 Additionally, placing too much responsibility for extraneous tasks on staff leads to burnout and dissatisfaction.
 Great employees are difficult to find, and every effort should be made to hang onto them when you find them.
 While health care will always be a demanding field, there should be limits to how much one person is expected to handle.
 When good employees are overworked and stressed, they make mistakes.
 Not only do those mistakes cost you in lost claims and revenue, they also cost you money when you lose the employee.
 You’ll spend a great deal of effort finding and training a replacement.
 One of the best ways to avoid these pitfalls is to outsource parts of your revenue cycle management.

 Consulting a specialist is always recommended for diagnosing and treating complicated ailments.
-Similarly, handling administrative tasks related to medical billing and claims can be done a lot more efficiently if outsourced to an organization offering specialized RCM services.
+Similarly, an organization that offers specialized RCM services may be better equipped to efficiently handle administrative tasks related to medical billing and claims.

-Efficiency—this is the key to maximizing revenue and boosting profits.
-A recent Black Book RCM vendor client experience poll found that more than 70% of Chief Financial Officers of hospitals found RCM outsourcing to the best model for efficient revenue management.
-Their view is supported by the fact that close to 70% of physician groups with more than ten professionals preferred to outsource tasks related to processing of claims and management of collections.
+Efficiency is the key to maximizing revenue and boosting profits.
+A recent Black Book RCM vendor client experience poll found that more than 70% of hospital CFOs found RCM outsourcing to be the best model for efficient revenue management.
+Their experience is supported by the fact that of larger group medical practices, research shows that close to 70% of physician groups with more than ten professionals preferred to outsource tasks related to the processing of claims and management of collections.